tikv/deep-dive-tikv/src/resource-scheduling/simulator.md

 reproduce, we might consider using the simulator to make it.

-A simulation for the scheduling problem in the distributed system usually follows the following steps:
+A simulation for the scheduling problem in the distributed system usually consists of the following steps:

 1. Define the system model of the simulator.
 2. Set up the simulation environment.